duducheng/Learning-Notes/README.md

 # 2017-02
 Reprise from the Spring Festival 😐
+* A Critical Review of Recurrent Neural Networks for Sequence Learning ([arXiv](https://arxiv.org/abs/1506.00019))
+  * *NB*: there is not any new insight, while good to reflash some idea; it talks about vanilla RNN, LSTM, BRNN and a little bit NTM, and introduce some application, with emphasis on NLP.
 * [Connectionist Temporal Classification: Labelling Unsegmented Sequence Data with Recurrent Neural Networks](notes/ctc.md) ([ICML](http://www.cs.toronto.edu/~graves/icml_2006.pdf))
 * Bootstrap Methods for Time Series ([link](https://www.kevinsheppard.com/images/0/0a/Kreiss_and_lahiri.pdf))
   * *NB*: Though the article regards itself as a simple intro, it seems too theoretical for me.
 It provides some good review of bootstrap for time series, remember 1. generate series for AR like model; 2. block bootstrap; 3. markov chain bootstrap; 4. frequency domain by DFT 5. other mixtures.